Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Alterations to Magic.md

 At your discretion, a spell can modified cosmeticaily to enhance the horrific atmosphere.
 Here are examples:

-Alarm: Instead of hearing a inerital ping wh n the alarm is triggered, the caster hears a scream.
+Alarm: Instead of hearing a inerital ping when the alarm is triggered, the caster hears a scream.

 Bigby's hand: The conjured hand is skeletal.